10 Sachin Tendulkar

 Sachin Tendulkar

 The great former cricketer of the Indian cricket team is Sachin Tendulkar.
-The most well-known cricketer in the world is known as one of the greatest batsmen in history and set several records during his career.
+The most well-known cricketer in the world is known as one of the most incredible batters in history and set several records during his career.
 Tendulkar is the only cricketer to have scored more than 30,000 runs, and he has the hundreds of any player.

 Sachin Tendulkar Biography

-On April 24, 1973, in Mumbai, India, Sachin Tendulkar was born.
+Sachin was born on April 24, 1973, in Mumbai, India.
 Sachin was known by the monikers Little Master & Tendlya.
-He was the son of renowned Marathi novelist Mr. Ramesh Tendulkar and insurance expert, Mrs. Rajni Tendulkar.
+He was the son of renowned Marathi novelist Mr. Ramesh Tendulkar and insurance expert Mrs. Rajni Tendulkar.

 Sharadashram Vidyamandir High School is where he received his diploma in his education.
 After enrolling in college, Sachin joined the M.R.F.
 Pace Foundation to develop his fast bowling skills.

-Although he focused more on batting, as suggested by Australian fast bowler Dennis Lillee.
-He participated in the 1987 Cricket World Cup as a ball player at the age of 14 in Wankhede Stadium.
+Although he focused more on batting, as Australian fast bowler Dennis Lillee suggested, he participated in the 1987 Cricket World Cup as a ball player at 14 in Wankhede Stadium.

 Anjali Mehta, a well-known doctor and the daughter of Gujarati businessman Mr. Anand Mehta, is the wife of cricket legend Sachin Tendulkar.
 Sara and Arjun, the couple’s two children, are born.

 Tendulkar is a spiritual person by nature.
-He is required to fulfill his social responsibility by sponsoring more than 200 impoverished kids annually through the Mumbai-based nonprofit Apnalaya, which is associated with his social worker mother-in-law Mrs. Annabel Mehta.
+He must fulfill his social responsibility by sponsoring more than 200 impoverished kids annually through the Mumbai-based nonprofit Apnalaya, associated with his social worker mother-in-law, Mrs. Annabel Mehta.
 Tendulkar was chosen to serve in the Rajya Sabha, India’s upper chamber of parliament, in 2012.

 Nickname Master Blaster, God of Cricket, and Little Master